crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/docker.md

 ### Reading podman containers

-:::info
+:::note

-Don't forget to start podman service with `sudo systemctl start podman`
+Don't forget to start podman service with `sudo systemctl start podman`.

+Run your podman containers as `root`, else `CrowdSec` will not be able to read the logs.

 :::